Merchant Acquirer vs Payment Processor: What’s the Difference?

 Use an all-in-one PSP that handles the entire online payment process

-After connecting MONEI to your website and configuring payment methods in your account, you’ll be able to accept online payment methods including credit and debit cards and a range of alternative payment methods.
+After connecting MONEI to your website and configuring payment methods in your account, you can accept many online payment methods including credit and debit cards and a range of alternative payment methods.
 We add new payment options regularly, so you can reach more people, improve the customer experience, and grow your e-commerce sales.

 You may also like to read: